miguelperezenciso/Simubiome/README.md

 # Simubiome
+#### M Pérez-Enciso with help from LM Zingaretti
+#### miguel.perez@uab.es
-### Allows simulation of complex phenotypes mediated by genome and/or microbiome
+### Simulation of complex phenotypes mediated by genome and/or microbiome.
+This is accompanying code to
-### Accompanying code to
 Opportunities and limits of using microbiome data for complex trait prediction.
 M. Pérez-Enciso, L.M.
 Zingaretti, Y. Ramayo-Caldas, G. de los Campos (submitted)
-#### M Pérez-Enciso with help from LM Zingaretti
-#### miguel.perez@uab.es

     #------------------------------